What Is the Difference Between Consecutive and Simultaneous Interpreting?

-What Is Consecutive Interpretation?
+What Is Consecutive Interpreting?

 In consecutive interpreting, the interpreter speaks after the speaker in the source language.
-The speech is therefore fragmented.
+The speech is, therefore, fragmented.
 As soon as the speaker is interrupted, the interpreter translates what has been said into the target language.

 The speeches or parts of speeches to be interpreted consecutively are fairly brief.